High-performance IT Marketing Step 3: Creating the Right Budget

 Before you get too far into planning your marketing strategy, you need to know how much money you’re willing to spend.
-Exactly
+Exactly how much.

 That’s right, kids.
 It’s time to talk about your marketing budget.
 And while the idea of reading about budgeting may get you about as excited as a Benadryl and a documentary on paint drying, we’re going to try to make this fun.